Do your really need to know why you should lift weights?

 3) It attracts women

-I honestly don’t feel like this is a reason to lift.
+I don’t believe this is a good reason to lift.

 I get it, women like it.
-It’s flattering that a woman wants to come up to you and touch you a bit.
+It’s flattering that a woman wants to come up to you and touch your arms and chest.

-That’s cool, but that’s more of a byproduct that comes after the fact.
+That’s cool, but it’s more of a byproduct that comes after the fact.

 I think that if you want more attention from women, then go talk to them.